 Learn more about US Spousal Sponsorship.

 The average visa processing time for a United States visitor visa at the Embassy is three days.
 Due to mailing time, applicants can expect to receive their visas in 7 to 10 calendar days on average.

 The US student visa (F-1 visa) is one of the fastest visas to process.
 In fact, the study permit is often processed directly before your embassy interview.
 The interview is the last step of the application process.
 By the end of the interview, the consular officer should tell you whether or not your application was approved.
 Some F-1 visa applications will take several days to process, in which case your approval will come several days after the interview.

 Depending on which type of work visa you apply for, it takes about 5–7 months for USCIS to process work permit applications.

 Learn more about US Work Visas.

-Find Out US Visa Processing Times From an Immigration Professional
+Find Out USCIS Visa Processing Times From an Immigration Professional

 Book a consultation today with an immigration professional!
 One of our United States immigration professionals will determine exactly how long it will take for you to receive your US visa.

 Use the USCIS Processing Time tool to determine how long your US visa processing time may take.

 If you are interested in Canadian immigration, please feel free to visit our page on Canadian Immigration Processing Times.